|

 operations.
 A Company was on two days leave in Vung

-Tau, C and B Companies were involved in training
+Tau, C and B Companies were involved in training and

-Company was enjoying the 'Break' with the
+was enjoying the 'Break' with the opportunity to get

-clothes, write a letter home and have a hot meal—
+letter home and have a hot meal— without the need to

-without the need to be on constant alert against
+be on constant alert against enemy attack.
+On the

-enemy attack.
-On the morning of the 6th June 1969,
+morning of the 6th June 1969, D Company members were

-D Company members were looking forward to another
+looking forward to another day of moderate activity.

-to the date and the fact that on this day in 1944,
+Few probably gave thought to the date and the fact

-the D Day Invasion of Europe was well under way.
+Europe was well under way.

 THE